MarkGunderson/CGOL-PS/README.md

 # CGOL-PS
 Conway's Game of Life in PowerShell

-A limited version of Conway's Game of Life written in PowerShell that sacrifices mere orders of magnitude in performance versus a proper implementation!
+A limited version of Conway's Game of Life written in PowerShell that sacrifices mere orders of magnitude in performance versus a proper implementation.

 Run the script specifying parameters as necessary